malfortuna/roguedream/README.md

 This code is licensed under the Do What The Fudge You Want license, meaning it is effectively public domain.
 The license is purely there for people who like/need licenses - it allows you to use it for whatever you want.
 Commercial.
 Non-commercial.
 Other.
 Go nuts.
 You don't need to attribute, but I really appreciate it when people let me know, so drop me a line - mike@gamesnbyangelina.org.
 It also helps me justify working on public releases of my code too, because it's benefitting people!

+The license strictly applies to the code in the net.cutgar package only.
+Libs are under their own licenses, and artwork downloaded/created using Spritely is a bit of a grey area right now.
+Libs are uploaded here only to provide support for people trying to get code snippets working - if you believe these libs should not be here, please contact me and I'll resolve the issue.

 During my day job I research techniques for automating the design of videogames using artificial intelligence.
 If you want to learn more: http://www.gamesbyangelina.org

 In between, I try and make games myself.
 A Rogue Dream is one such attempt; most are unsuccessful but I put the results online anyway.
 More info at: http://www.cutgar.net